splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/slis.rst

 Observability Cloud Alerts and detectors
 ===================================================================================
-Observability Cloud includes out of the box alerts and detectors using :ref:`autodetect`.
-You can also set up custom detectors, as described in the previous section.
-Custom detectors let you define your own SLIs and alert on any data that matters most to you.
+:ref:`autodetect` is a set of out of the box, read-only alerts and detectors that Observability Cloud automatically creates when you configure supported integrations.
+As described in the previous section, you can also set up custom detectors to define your own SLIs and alert on any data that matters most to you.

 Splunk Infrastructure Monitoring